 Click Next to advance to the Email Editor.
-If your communication will be sent by SMS or

-Push only, then the wizard will skip this screen.
+(Note: if your communication will be sent by SMS only, the wizard will skip this screen.)

 Here's where things get really fun.
 The Email Editor is a drag-and-drop visual email composer.
 This is where you configure the layout, images, text, buttons, etc., of your communication.